rizsotto/Bear/README.md

 process.

-The concept behind Bear is to exec the original build command and intercept the `exec` calls.
+The concept behind Bear is to exec the original build command and intercept the `exec` calls of the build tool.
 To achive that Bear uses `LD_PRELOAD` mechanism provided by GNU C library.
-So it has two components: one is the library which defines the `exec` methods and used in every child processes, second is the executable which set the environment up to child processes.
+So it has two components: the library and the binary.
+The library defines the `exec` methods and used in every child processes.
+The executable sets the environment up to child processes and writes the output file.

 How to build